wdporter/acim/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 ---

-6.&emsp;You respond to what you perceive, and as you perceive so shall you behave.
+6. You respond to what you perceive, and as you perceive so shall you behave.
 ²The Golden Rule asks you to do unto others as you would have them do unto you.
 ³This means that the perception of both must be accurate.
 ⁴The Golden Rule is the rule for appropriate behaviour.